 - Infection of the lungs (pneumonia)

 - Brain swelling

-- Leakage of cerebrospinal fluid (the fluid that surrounds and cushions the brain)
+- Leakage of the fluid that surrounds and cushions the brain (cerebrospinal fluid)

-The following complications are rare and generally relate to specific locations within the brain:
+The following complications are rare and generally relate to specific places in the brain:

 - Memory problems